-- A. To be considered a qualified PHA, the following requirements must be met in connection with an Initial Application: - 1.
-The PHA must materially participate (regular, continuous and substantial on-site involvement) in the development and operation of the development throughout the term of the LURC; and - 2.
-The PHA must be acting solely within the geographic area of its jurisdiction; and - 3.
-The PHA must submit an executed Certificate Regarding Qualification for the Public Housing Set Aside, the form of which is found on the THOMAS Documents Page. - B. Awards from the PHA Set-Aside shall be made in the following order: - 1.
-Initial Application that proposes utilizing RAD in connection with a development located in a CRP, taking into account score and other limits in this QAP. - 2.
-Initial Application that proposes utilizing RAD, but the proposed development is located outside a CRP, taking into account score and other limits in this QAP. - 3.
-Initial Application that proposes a development that will be owned and operated by a PHA, but does not involve RAD and is not located in a CRP, taking into account score and other limits in this QAP. - C. To be considered for the PHA RAD preference, the following requirements must be met: - 1.
-The PHA must submit the Form of Letter from PHA Executive Director Regarding the Rental Assistance Demonstration (RAD) Program (found on the THOMAS Documents Page);and - 2.
-The PHA must submit a copy of the Commitment to enter Housing Assistance Payments (CHAP). - D. To be considered for PHA RAD with CRP preference, the PHA must submit a copy of the Concerted Community Revitalization Plan. - E. Initial Applications proposing new construction and including RAD will not count against the applicable New Construction County Limit in Section 3-E. - F. Initial Applications under the PHA Set-Aside proposing new construction may be located in a QCT. - G. Initial Applications under the PHA Set-Aside (other than those under Section 9-E) are subject to the limits in Map 3-1 in Section 3-C or the limit specified in Section 9-B, as applicable. - H. Initial Applications in the PHA Set-Aside may be eligible for a Basis Boost. - I. An applicant must indicate whether the Initial Application is to be considered in the PHA Set-Aside or the New Construction Regional Pool or for an Existing Multifamily Housing Allocation.
+- A. To be considered a qualified PHA, the following requirements must be met in connection with an Initial Application: - The PHA must materially participate (regular, continuous and substantial on-site involvement) in the development and operation of the development throughout the term of the LURC; and - 2.
+The PHA must be acting solely within the geographic area of its jurisdiction; and - The PHA must submit an executed Certificate Regarding Qualification for the Public Housing Set Aside, the form of which is found on the THOMAS Documents Page. - B. Awards from the PHA Set-Aside shall be made in the following order: - Highest ranking Initial Application that proposes utilizing RAD in connection with a development located in a CRPCCRP, taking into account score and other limits in this QAP. - 2.
+Highest ranking Initial Application that proposes utilizing RAD, but the proposed development is located outside a CRPCCRP, taking into account score and other limits in this QAP. - 3.
+Highest ranking Initial Application that proposes a development that will be owned and operated by a PHA, but does not involve RAD and is not located in a CRPCCRP, taking into account score and other limits in this QAP. - 3.4.
+After completing steps 1 through 3 above, THDA will continue making allocations to eligible Initial Applications in the order of steps 1 through 3 above until the point is reached where there is insufficient Housing Credit remaining in the PHA Set-Aside to make another complete allocation. - THDA will proceed through Section 9.B.1, Section 9.B.2, and Section 9.B.3, making one award per section, as long as there is Housing Credit from this set aside sufficient enough to make a full allocation per section. - Any section that does not have an Initial Application that meets the criteria of such section will be skipped. - 4.5.
+Then, if Housing Credit sufficient to make a full allocation remains, THDA will proceed through this process again until a full allocation cannot be made from this set aside. - C. To be considered for the PHA RAD preference, the following requirements must be met: - The PHA must submit the Form of Letter from PHA Executive Director Regarding the Rental Assistance Demonstration (RAD) Program (found on the THOMAS Documents Page);and - The PHA must submit a copy of the Commitment to enter Housing Assistance Payments (CHAP). - D. To be considered for PHA RAD with CRPCCRP preference, the PHA must submit a copy of the Concerted Community Revitalization Plan. - E. Initial Applications proposing new construction and including RAD will not count against the applicable New Construction County Limit in Section 3-E. - F. Initial Applications under the PHA Set Aside proposing new construction may be located in a QCT.

+- G. Initial Applications under the PHA Set-Aside (other than those under Section 9-E) are subject to the limits in Map 3-1 in Section 3-C or the limit specified in Section 9-B, as applicable. - H. Initial Applications in the PHA Set-Aside may be eligible for a Basis Boost. - I. An Applicant must indicate whether the Initial Application is to be considered in the PHA Set-Aside or the New Construction Regional Pool or for an Existing Multifamily Housing Allocation.
 The Initial Application will only be considered in the category selected.
 No cross counting allowed.